RoSchmi/RoSchmiViessmannApiTest/README.md

 RoSchmiViessmannApiTest

-This is a tool to create Access Tokens, which are needed to read data from the Viessmann Cloud.
+This is a tool to create Access Tokens and get Sensor-Values, via the Viessmann Cloud API.

 How to use:
 1) Enter the client_id in the text box in the left upper corner